Apple’s pushed its iOS 14.4 update to the iPhone XR and the software has the potential to help, or hurt, your device’s performance.

 iPhone XR iOS 14 Jailbreak

-Avoid iOS 14 if you’re jailbroken or want to jailbreak your iPhone XR.
+Avoid the iOS 14.4 update if you’re jailbroken or want to jailbreak your iPhone XR.

 In addition to those patches, iOS 14 comes with some security and privacy upgrades including improvements to Home/HomeKit and Safari.

 For instance in Safari, you can now tap the Privacy Report button to better understand how websites handle your privacy.

 With iOS 14 on board you can now get information on the App Store that will help you understand the privacy practices of apps before you download them.

 There is also a new recording indicator that will appear at the top of your screen whenever an app is using your microphone or camera.
 You can see if an app has used them recently in Control Center.